masher92/Peat_depth_model/4.CrossValidateModel/Readme.md

 ### Results
 The geostatistical model consistently outperformed the corresponding linear model, exhibiting a lower RMSE, higher CC and narrower prediction intervals.
-For both models, the coverage probability was just short of the 95% value which was expected and the bias was close to 0 (Table 5.1).
+For both models, the coverage probability was just short of the 95% value which was expected and the bias was close to 0 (Table 1).

 <p align="center">Table 1.
 Performance metrics derived from 10-fold cross-validation of both linear and geostatistical
 model performance. <p align="center">
 <p align="center">
 <img src="Figs/PerformanceMetrics.PNG" width="400" />

+At each sample location, the observed depth was compared with the mean depth prediction from across the 10 cross-validation runs (Fig 5.4).
+The level of agreement with the 1:1 line was higher for the geostatistical model, corresponding to its higher CC.
+The linear model's maximum prediction of 110.45cm fell considerably short of the maximum observed value of 380cm, with predictions levelling of ~100cm.
+Despite achieving a higher maximum prediction of 224.03cm, the geostatistical model also failed to predict depths across the full range of observations.
+Above ~150cm predictions began to fall systematically below the 1:1 line.
+Both models predicted unphysical depths below 0cm, which were corrected to 0cm for plotting.

 <p align="center">
 <img src="Figs/LM_CV.PNG" width="400"  />
 <img src="Figs/SM_CV.PNG" width="400"  />
-<p align="center">Figure 3.
-Predicted vs observed depth values, for linear model (left) and spatial model (right) <p align="center">
+<p align="center">Figure 2.
+Comparison of observed depths against mean predicted depth obtained across 10 cross-validation runs, along with the 1:1 line. <p align="center">